IanChar/ai3202/Assignment2/README.md

 compared with 144 (both explored 60 squares).

-My heuristic did not outperform the Manhattan in world 1 because it tried to find a path with the least obstacles (in terms of line of sight).
+My heuristic did not outperform the Manhattan in world 1 because it tried to find a diagonal path with a small amount of obstacles in the way.
 This turned out to not always be the most efficient path.
 However, it was more efficient for world 2.